facelessuser/pymdown-extensions/docs/src/markdown/extensions/highlight.md

 ## Syntax Highlighting

-If Pygments is installed, it will be the default syntax highlighter, but if it is not, or if `use_pygments` is turned off, code tags will be rendered in the HTML5 format for JavaScript highlighting:
+If [Pygments][pygments] is installed, it will be the default syntax highlighter, but if it is not, or if `use_pygments` is turned off, code tags will be rendered in the HTML5 format for JavaScript highlighting:

 ```html
 <pre class="highlight"><code class="language-mylanguage"></code></pre>
 ```

+`highlight` is the default class name, and will be applied to code blocks, whether Pygments is disabled or not.
+This class name can be changed with the `css_class` option.

+By default, the prefix `language-` is applied to language classes when Pygments is disabled.
+This prefix can be changed via the `language_prefix` option.

+The language class, and any attributes added via the [`attr_list`][attr-list] extension, are added to the `#!html <code>` element.
+The `code_attr_on_pre` option will force them to be attached to the `#!html <pre>` element.

+All other options specifically control the Pygments highlighter and will have no affect if Pygments usage is disabled.

 ## Extended Pygments Lexer Options

 If using Pygments, some lexers have special settings.
 For instance, the `php` lexer has the option `startinline` which, if enabled, will parse PHP syntax without requiring `#!php <?` at the beginning.
 Highlight allows you to configure these settings via the option `extend_pygments_lang`.

 `extend_pygments_lang` allows you to create a special Pygments alias language where you can configure the language settings to your liking.
 So if you wanted to enable `startinline` for `php`, you might create a language alias called `php-inline` that maps to `php` with `startinline` enabled.
-This would allow you to use `php` for normal PHP blocks, but also allow you to do inline PHP code without the block specifiers.
+This would allow you to use `php` for normal PHP blocks, but also allow you to do use `php-inline` for code without specifying `#!php <?`.
 You can also use `extend_pygments_lang` to completely override the base language's options -- assuming your specified name overrides an existing name.

-`extend_pygments_lang` an array of dictionaries.
+`extend_pygments_lang`is an array of dictionaries.
 Each dictionary contains three keys: `name` which is the new name you are adding, `lang` which is the language the new name maps to, and `options` which is a dictionary of the options you wish to apply.